 I wish for our Army, our joint force, and our special operations enterprise the very best and continued success; our Nation is counting on it.

 I will always be proud to have been a member of your ranks.

-This first appeared in The Havok Journal March 26, 2019.
+This first appeared in The Havok Journal on March 26, 2019.

-Daniel Hodne is the Senior Planning Consultant at Moffitt Cancer Center.
-He earned his Bachelor of Science (BS) at the United States Military Academy at West Point, his Master of Arts (MA) at Louisiana State University, and his Master of Strategic Studies (MSS) at the U.S. Army War College (Executive Leadership School).
-Hodne was among the top 6% of the War College class, comprised of 385 specially-selected, high-performing senior officers, executives, and civilians and was also recognized for an award excellence in writing.
-He served as the Senior Strategic Planner, Senior Program Manager (Lead Planner) and also Director of Strategic Planning, Division Manager, Senior Program Manager at the U.S. Special Operations Command (USSCOM).
+Daniel was among the top 6% of the War College class, comprised of 385 specially-selected, high-performing senior officers, executives, and civilians, and was also recognized with an award for excellence in writing.
+He served as the Senior Strategic Planner, Senior Program Manager (Lead Planner), and also Director of Strategic Planning, Division Manager, Senior Program Manager at the U.S. Special Operations Command (USSCOM).
 He also served as a member of “Project Transition USA” to support transitioning military and vets.